2017 Great Tomato Plant Sale

-- Variety lists and shopping lists can be found below.
+- Variety lists and shopping lists can be found above.
 And, check out our Hot Master Gardener Picks page for recommendations!

 UC Master Gardeners will be available at the sale to advise on plant selection, site location and preparation, planting, fertilizing, pruning, and harvesting.
 Strategies to minimize plant disease and maximize production will also be discussed.

 Here's where we provided lots of info to help folks consider their choices at the 2017 sale.
 Plants were $3 each (cash / check only, please!); as always, the income helps support the community education work of the UC Master Gardener Program of Contra Costa County.

 To see what we had for sale in 2017, check out the lists below.
 They contain helpful descriptive information, even if you missed the sale.

 But wait, there was more!
 Our Sales always have so much more than tomatoes.
 We also offered over many varieties of very unusual peppers and several lovely varieties of eggplants & tomatillos, thousands of plants overall.
 Here's a descriptive list of the other veggies we had for sale (updated 3/12).

 Thank You Contra Costa

 Thank you Contra Costa!
 You've really come out and supported us at our three Great Tomato Plant Sale locations, including the final sale in Antioch.
 The proceeds from these sales help fund our educational outreach programs all across the County, such as consulting assistance for dozens of community and school gardens, regular Ask a Master Gardener tables at local Farmers Markets and other venues, our year-round Help Desk, community presentations, and of course, Our Garden, the amazing demonstration garden created by the UC Master Gardener Program of Contra Costa County.
 We couldn't do these things without your ongoing support for our mission, and it is sincerely appreciated.